-There are a number of event scenarios where the University must ensure the health and safety of participants, whether they be staff, students, exhibitors or members of the public.
-This duty may be as organiser, owner of premises or participant in a larger event.
+The University must ensure the health and safety of guests, visitors and participants at all events, including event staff (helpers and volunteers), students, exhibitors and members of the public.
+This duty may be as event organiser, owner of premises or participant section in a wider University or third party event.

 The main organisers of the above type of events are responsible for the overall risk assessment.
-If Schools or Departments organise local activities as part of the event that are not covered by the general risk assessment, they are responsible for carrying out local risk assessments.
-Examples are available from the Safety Office.
+If Business Units organise local activities as part of the event that are not covered by the over-arching event risk assessment, they are responsible for carrying out local risk assessments.

 Participation in team building events or away days will usually be as part of a person’s employment.
 Such events might include unusual and/or higher risk activities, such as climbing or assault courses, or be in unfamiliar environments.
 Guidance is available on the Safety Office website to ensure that the University’s responsibilities relating to the planning of these are addressed.

 The external facilitator or provider will be primarily responsible for the safety of the equipment and the conduct of activities provided by them.
 However, the University is responsible for making reasonable attempts to establish the competency of the provider and the suitability of the activity.
 There is also likely to be a need to provide information to the participants to ensure that they are properly prepared and know what to expect.

 Schools/Departments may wish to permit extra-mural activities such as dance classes, social events, etc. to take place in their facilities.
 Prior to agreeing this, note should be taken of the guidance on the safety issues to consider.